Career and Technical Education (CTE)

 What is CTE?

 Career and Technical Education (CTE) in Rhode Island is designed to provide students with the skills they need to be successful in the workforce.
-Rhode Islanders can access CTE through more than 10 career and technical education centers, 54 high schools, charter schools, post-secondary institutions, and adult programs in the network.
+Rhode Islanders can access CTE through over 150 programs housed at career and technical education centers and high schools across the state.

 To learn more, visit RIDE's CTE website

 CTE is a core part of advancing PrepareRI's goal of improving youth career readiness.
 With that in mind, CTE will be improved in a number of ways under PrepareRI:

 - PrepareRI aims to align all career education with high-skill, high-demand industries, so that students will be prepared for long-lasting and high-paying jobs.
 The Governor's Workforce Board determines these high-skill, high-demand industries.

 - RIDE is also working to better measure student outcomes from CTE programs, and share this data with stakeholders.
 In March 2018, Researchers from Harvard Kennedy School provided RIDE with a CTE accountability report with their recommendations.